couchbaselabs/dcp-documentation/performance/analysis.md

 On 3.0.2 sometimes we observed that with more external clients the front end load does not build up.
 Again we attribute this to the unbounded memory usage of backfills.

 ## Views and XDCR
 **View** is equivalent to an additional external connection.
-But, in general, this will cause more backfilling due to various snapshot requests.
+But, there will be continuous stream open and stream close operations.
+That is because a view will repeatedly open a stream, read latest items and then close the stream.
+This will cause continuous backfilling.

 **XDCR** is equivalent to 8 external connections in 3.0.2.
-Unlike replication, DCP streams open and close continuously in XDCR contributing to continuous backfilling requests.
+Unlike replication or external clients, DCP streams open and close continuously in XDCR contributing to continuous backfilling requests.

 Both Views and XDCR contribute to increased memory usage and also contend with the replication thread for the CPU, thereby increasing the replication latencies.